gbmhunter/blog/content/electronics/communication-protocols/4-20ma-current-loops/_index.md

 The "standard" defines any current below 3.6mA or above 21mA as a sensor fault.
 This signal needs to be present for at least 4 seconds before it is considered a fault.

-.The current ranges allowed by the NAMUR NE 43 current-loop standard. image::namur-ne-43-current-looop-current-ranges-diagram.png[width=560px]
+{{% figure src="namur-ne-43-current-looop-current-ranges-diagram.png" width="560px" caption="The current ranges allowed by the NAMUR NE 43 current-loop standard." %}}

 The standard also extends the normal operation 4-20mA current range to 3.8-20.5mA, allowing more measurement information to be communicated.